Francisco Javier Zaldúa

-Francisco Javier Martínez de Zaldúa y Racines was a Colombian, lawyer and politician, elected President of Colombia in 1882.
+Francisco Javier Martínez de Zaldúa y Racines was a Colombian lawyer and politician, who was elected as President of Colombia in 1882.

-Biographic data
+Early life

 Zaldúa was born in Bogotá, Cundinamarca, on December 3, 1811.
-He died in the same city, in the Government Palace, on December 21, 1882.
-He was the first Colombian President to die while in office.

-Early life

 His father was don Manuel Maria Zaldúa, a prominent member of the Nueva Granada high society and a very wealthy man.
 He donated most of his fortune to the cause of independence and in particular to General Antonio Nariño.
 When the Spanish "Pacificador", General Pablo Morillo, made his triumphant entry in Bogotá, the Zaldúa family was attending the military parade.
-Zaldúa’s father was so offended and outraged, that he suffered a massive heart attack and died instantly.
+Zaldúa's father was so offended and outraged, that he suffered a massive heart attack and died instantly.

 Zaldúa studied jurisprudence and theology at the "Colegio Mayor de San Bartolomé", where he graduated with a double mayor and obtained diplomas in Law and Divinity.

 Professional career

 Zaldúa was a professor of Civil Law and Canonical Law between 1837 and 1866.
 He later entered the judicial branch where he advanced all the way to Justice of the Supreme Court.
-As President of this legislative body, Zaldúa became the de facto President of the United States of Colombia for 6 days, when President Tomás Cipriano de Mosquera ceded executive power to the Convention, and until the said convention elected a Council of Ministers to serve collectively as the Colombian head of state.
+As President of this legislative body, Zaldúa became the de facto President of the United States of Colombia for 6 days, when President Tomás Cipriano de Mosquera ceded executive power to the convention, and until the said convention elected a Council of Ministers to serve collectively as the Colombian head of state.